 Please be aware that sometimes it can take a long time to reach a solution where those causing annoyance are determined to continue.
 In these cases you will need to keep records and let us know if there are other neighbours who have witnessed the behaviour.
 You may have to report incidents to the police or other agencies in order to gain sufficient evidence.

 If you feel the nuisance is deliberately targeted at you then it may be hate crime.
-You can report this to us or contact the police directly.
-Where the nuisance is serious, for example if you feel that your household or property is at risk you should contact the police.
+You can report this to us by logging into or registering for our customer portal/smartphone app by clicking the button below.
+Alternatively, if the nuisance is serious, for example if you feel that your household or property is at risk you should contact the police.